-The Company has entered into certain agreements within which the Company is committed to purchase services, primarily related to software service contracts.
-The fixed and determinable portion of such purchase obligations were approximately \$1.4 million due in 2024 and \$1.8 million due for the years 2025 - 2028 at March 31, 2024.
+The Company has entered into software service agreements that have purchase obligations depending on the amount of premiums written.
+The fixed and determinable portion of such purchase obligations were approximately \$0.5 million due in 2024 and \$1.8 million due for the years 2025 - 2028 at June 30, 2024.
 The obligations will increase depending on the amount of premium written by the Company over the respective years.